Find Grad Schools

 15 Yearly Graduations

 The 7th most popular school in the country for neurobiology majors who are seeking their master's degree is Georgia State University.
 Each year, around 36,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
-The neurobiology program at Georgia State University awarded 15 master's degrees during the 2020-2021 school year.
-About 60% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 15 people received their master's degree in neurobiology from Georgia State.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #9